 Although we might expect that the law had agricultural benefits, the Bible does not make that claim.
 Some farmland needs to be left fallow more often, and some less often.
 The Bible does not give us authority to command these same customs for other people in other lands.

 Similarly, the Jubilee year had valuable economic results, but it was a civil law that Christians cannot require today.
 The economic situation (such as slavery) has changed considerably, and the covenant containing this law has been declared no longer authoritative.

-7. Did God command Abraham to circumcise himself?
-Gen. 17:11.
+9. Did God command Abraham to circumcise himself?
+Genesis 17:11.
 Did this command apply to anyone else?
 Verses 9, 12.
 Was this command included in the old covenant?
-Lev.
-12:2-3.
+Leviticus 12:2-3.
 To what ethnic group did the command apply?
 Verse 2.

-Comment: God did not command gentiles to be circumcised or to circumcise their children.
+God did not command gentiles to be circumcised or to circumcise their children.
 Nor has he ever authorized his church to make such a command.
 The early church decided that gentiles did not have to be circumcised (Acts 15).
 Although they were later concerned about whether Jewish believers were being taught to circumcise their children, they had no such concerns regarding the gentile believers (Acts 21).
-The command did not apply to gentiles.
+They knew that the command did not apply to gentiles.

 Paul explained that physical circumcision was not necessary (Romans 2:28-29).
 Uncircumcised people can be declared righteous in God’s sight (Romans 3:30).
 He warned gentiles that they should not feel compelled to be circumcised (1 Corinthians 7:18; Galatians 5:2).